jlgerber/rustclass/lesson_04.md

 [rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=1badd457be3d8db1c1d1efb1e43f20c8)

 ## String vs &str
-Rust provides two distinct types to deal with strings: A String is an owned represnetation of a string, very similar to a std::string in c++.
-It is growable, and largely heap allocated under the hood.
+Rust provides two distinct types to deal with strings: A String is an owned representation of a string, very similar to a std::string in c++.
+It is grow-able, and largely heap allocated under the hood.
 For example:
 ```rust
 let mut s = String::from("Hello Rust");
 s.push_str(".
 I forgot the period");